sachints-sk/model/README.md

 ![row01](svd11.webp)
 Stable Video Diffusion (SVD) 1.1 Image-to-Video is a diffusion model that takes in a still image as a conditioning frame, and generates a video from it.

+Please note: For commercial use, please refer to https://stability.ai/membership.

 ## Model Details

 ### Model Description